The Sane Asylum

 The Sane Asylum is the debut album by the American thrash metal band Blind Illusion.
 It was originally released in 1988 through Combat Records.
-The album features guitarist Larry LaLonde and bassist Les Claypool before they went on to work on Primus and was co-produced by Metallica lead guitarist Kirk Hammett.
+The album features guitarist Larry LaLonde and bassist Les Claypool before they went on to work on Primus.
+The musicians bring interesting elements of progressive rock to their thrash style, but the album was mixed and mastered like speed metal with limited dynamic range, which reduces the overall effectiveness.
+It was co-produced by Metallica lead guitarist Kirk Hammett.